Leighton Meester: Career

-1999–2007: Career beginnings
+1999–2006: Beginnings

 Meester made her acting debut in 1999 as a murder victim's friend, Alyssa Turner, on an episode of Law & Order.
-Following this, she made her film debut in Hangman's Curse (2003), based on the bestselling book by Frank Peretti.
+Following this, she made her film debut as Elisha Springfield in Hangman's Curse (2003), based on the bestselling book by Frank Peretti.
 She had a series regular role in Tarzan, which aired for only eight episodes.
 A recurring role in Entourage as Justine Chapin and Veronica Mars as Carrie Bishop followed in 2004 and 2005.
 Meester booked guest roles in the series Crossing Jordan, 8 Simple Rules, 7th Heaven and 24.
 She was cast as series regular in Surface as Savannah Barnett.

 In 2006, Meester appeared in two films, Flourish and Inside.
 She also guest starred in an episode of Numbers and appeared in two episodes of House as Ali Johnson, a teenager who has a crush on Gregory House.
-She then had guest roles on CSI: Miami and Shark, and portrayed the female lead in the horror film Drive-Thru, for which she recorded the song "Inside the Black".
+She then had guest roles on CSI: Miami and Shark, and portrayed the female lead in the horror film Drive-Thru, for which she recorded the song "Inside the Black."
 Meester was cast as identical twin sisters Kayla and Kelly Rhodes in the ABC crime-drama series Secrets of a Small Town, but the network decided not to forward the series.